sveggi/correlaidx-kn-git/README.md

 git clone https://github.com/{your_github_username}/git-newbie-hack_and_harvest
 ```

 If you are doing this the first time you will need to prove to Github who you are.
-Just fill in your Github username and passwort in the promt:
+Just fill in your Github username and passwort in the prompt:

 ![](images/core-cred-manager-popup.png)